abofficial444/abofficial444/README.md

 - 🔭 I’m currently working on ...
 Azure Machine Learning projects
-- 🌱 I’m currently learning FlaskAPI to consume Machine Learning models
+- 🌱 I’m currently learning FastAPI framework to consume Machine Learning models
 - 👯 I’m looking to collaborate on Data science and Machine learning projects
 - 🤔 I’m looking for help with ...
 Expertise in Operation research
 - 💬 Ask me about Data science and Machine learning development